-We have three operating and two reportable segments consisting of Brooks Semiconductor Solutions Group and Brooks Life Sciences.
-We have five reporting units, including three reporting units within the Brooks Semiconductor Solutions Group operating segment and two reporting units which is the Brooks Life Sciences operating segment.
+We have three operating and three reportable segments consisting of Brooks Semiconductor Solutions Group, Brooks Life Sciences Products and Brooks Life Sciences Services.
+We have six reporting units, including three reporting units within the Brooks Semiconductor Solutions Group operating segment, one reporting unit within Brooks Life Sciences Products operating segment and two reporting units within the Brooks Life Sciences Services operating segment.

 We perform our annual goodwill impairment assessment on April 1st of each fiscal year.
 We evaluate a reporting unit's goodwill for impairment between annual tests if events occur or circumstances change that would more likely than not reduce the fair value of such reporting unit below its carrying value.
 In accordance with ASC 350, Intangibles-Goodwill and Other, we initially assess qualitative factors to determine whether the existence of events or circumstances indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If we determine, based on this assessment, that it is more likely than not that the fair value of the reporting unit is less than its carrying value, we perform a quantitative goodwill impairment test by comparing the reporting unit's fair value with its carrying value.
 An impairment loss is recognized for the amount by which the reporting unit's carrying value exceeds its fair value, up to the total amount of goodwill allocated to the reporting unit.
-No impairment loss is recognized if the fair value of the reporting exceeds its carrying value.
+No impairment loss is recognized if the fair value of the reporting unit exceeds its carrying value.

 We determine fair values of our reporting units based on an income approach in accordance with the discounted cash flow method, or DCF Method.
 The DCF Method is based on projected future cash flows and terminal value estimates discounted to their present values.
 Terminal value represents a present value an investor would pay on the valuation date for the rights to the cash flows of the business for the years subsequent to the discrete cash flow projection period.
 We consider the DCF Method to be the most appropriate valuation technique since it is based on management's long-term financial projections.
-Due to the cyclical nature of the semiconductor equipment market, management's projections as of the valuation date are considered more subjective since market metrics of peer companies fluctuate during the cycle.
-In addition, we also compare aggregate values of our net corporate assets and reporting unit fair values to our overall market capitalization and use certain market-based valuation techniques to test the reasonableness of the reporting unit fair values determined in accordance with the DCF Method.
-The observable inputs used in the DCF Method include discount rates that are at or above our weighted-average cost of capital.
-We derive discount rates that are commensurate with the risks and uncertainties inherent in the respective businesses and our internally developed projections of future cash flows.
+In addition to determining the fair value of our reporting units based on the DCF method, we also compare the aggregate values of our net corporate assets and reporting unit fair values to our overall market capitalization and use certain market-based valuation techniques to assess the reasonableness of the reporting unit fair values determined in accordance with the DCF Method.
+The key inputs used in the DCF Method include revenue growth rates, gross margin percentage, selling, general and administrative expense percentage and discount rates that are at or above our weighted-average cost of capital.
+We derive discount rates that are commensurate with the risks and uncertainties inherent in the respective reporting units and our internally developed projections of future cash flows.